timebertt/masters-thesis-controller-sharding/content/30-previous-work.md

 - sharder component required
   - extra memory usage
 - assignments on a per-object basis needs to many reconciliations and API requests
+  - especially on rolling updates

 ## Requirement Analysis

+- generalization: independent from controller framework and programming language
-- eliminate extra CPU and memory usage by sharder
+- reduce CPU and memory overhead by sharder
-- reduce API request volume and the number of reconciliations
+- reduce API request volume caused by assignments and coordination
-- generalization: server-side implementation, independent from controller framework, programming language